garybgenett/gary-os/README.md

 The target directory `build` will be created.
 It will grow to many tens of GB, so having 100GB available is recommended.

-For the best performance, change the `MAKEFLAGS -j` variable in [gentoo/make.conf] to the number of CPU cores your system has plus 1.
+For the best performance, change the `MAKEOPTS -j` variable in [gentoo/make.conf] to the number of CPU threads your system has.

   ```
-  expr `grep "^processor" /proc/cpuinfo | wc -l` + 1
+  grep "^processor" /proc/cpuinfo | wc -l
   ```

 The last line in [gentoo/\_funtoo] must be the release version and commit hash